-CEO Grant Walter and Co-Founder and VP of Product Rob Goff formed KoreLock to market advanced technology for IoT Smart Locks and related security products.
+Security Industry Association (SIA) member KoreLock, Inc., is a rising world leader providing turnkey Smart Lock technology.
+CEO and president Grant Walter and Co-Founder and VP of Product Rob Goff formed KoreLock to market advanced technology for IoT Smart Locks and related security products.

-Security Industry Association (SIA) member KoreLock, Inc. is a rising world leader providing turnkey Smart Lock technology.
-SIA recently spoke with Grant Walter, CEO, and President, KoreLock, Inc., about the company's history, offerings, and its unique KoreLock WIFI-direct Smart Lock technology bridge for lock manufacturers and access control providers.
+SIA recently spoke with Grant Walter, CEO and President of KoreLock, Inc., about the company's history, offerings, and unique KoreLock WIFI-direct Smart Lock technology bridge for lock manufacturers and access control providers.

 SIA: Tell us the story of your company.